 - Watch out for: Charges for going over your data allowance; not all connection types are aware available everywhere.

-Before we get into the plans you can find at Vodafone, it’s good to first understand the connections that Vodafone uses to get you online.
+Before we get into Vodafone broadband plans, it’s good to first understand the connections that Vodafone uses to get you online.
 Depending on where you live, you may have one or a few possible options.

 ADSL: ADSL uses Chorus’s copper network and is suitable for basic internet use.
 ADSL has a maximum download speed of 7.5Mbps and 24Mbps for ADSL2+.

 Fibre: Using fibre optic cables that are being rolled out through much of New Zealand, fibre provides a faster and more reliable connection than ADSL and VDSL.
-Fibre speeds vary depending on whether you have Fibre 100, Fibre 200 or Fibre Max, but you can have more users and devices sharing the connection.
+Fibre speeds vary depending on whether you have Fibre 100, Fibre 200 or Fibre Max, but you can have more users sharing the connection with a smoother experience.

 Wireless: Super-fast broadband over Vodafone’s 4G network.
 5G is now available in selected areas.

-Rather than trying to figure out what connections are available at your place, you can enter your address on the Vodafone website and you will be presented with your options.
+Rather than trying to figure out what connections are available at your place, you can enter your address on the Vodafone website to be presented with your options.

 If you are able to get Wireless 4G broadband, you can choose between a 60GB or a 120GB plan.
 No installation required, just plug in the modem and get started.